Kwon770/instagram-clone/document/graphql-api.md

 ### Usage

 1. Add a field in DataModel of graphql __(NOT DATAMODEL OF PRISMA)__
-2. Add a resolver in a file what is related to this resolver __(It doesn't matter where you add it.
+2. Add a resolver __(It doesn't matter where you add it.
 The schema will combine all resolver at once)__

 ### Example